 Pilar relishes her role as a teacher, developing the voice and discovering the new talent working with kids to adult students.
 Pilar personalizes her teaching to enhance and develop one's natural voice and abilities.
 She specializes in functional voice training with emphasis in contemporary and commercial pedagogy.
 She is a member of NATS -National Association of Teachers of Singing.
 In 2007, Pilar began teaching Vocal Intensive workshops in New York City and in 2009 opened her voice studio in Denver.
 Pilar divides her time between Denver and New York.

 Cassy Goyette serves as Acting Director and Primary Voice Teacher of Vocal Intensive Studios, Colorado.
 As Director, she has produced and directed many of the VIS semester performances.
 She also serves as a student liaison in charge of artistic programming based on student interest.
-As a performer and recording artist herself she sought Pilar’s technique to protect and sustain her voice while meeting the demands of an active performer.
-She also studied with Pilar for years to develop her own style of teaching based on functional training and pedagogy.
+As a performer and recording artist herself she sought a technique to protect and sustain her voice while meeting the demands of an being an active performer.
+She studied at Vocal Intensive Studios under the mentorship of Pilar Morgan for years to develop her own style of teaching based on functional training and pedagogy.
 She specializes in both contemporary and commercial technique.
 She has pursued studies at the University of Colorado, Boulder and University of Colorado, Denver.

 Cassy wrote and recorded her EP called Graffiti Hearts, on iTunes and Spotify.
 She has performed her own songs around town, most notably at the Red Rocks amphitheater for Prostate Cancer Awareness.
 She is currently in the process of writing and recording her second album.